opus1993/pubrepo/content/post/2021-05-07-data-evangelist-part-10/index.md

 ### [Gartner Data & Analytics Summit -- Americas](https://reg.gartner.com/flow/gartner/bi19v/attportal/page/home) Debrief

 This week's three days of polished virtual sessions covered a wide range of analytics topics.
-Most talks are presented at a technical level for a busy CIO or other C-suite executive responsible for analytics services delivery to a large business.
+Most talks were presented at a technical level for a busy CIO or other C-suite executive responsible for analytics services delivery to a large business.
 The book recommendation above, "Loonshots," comes from one of the guest keynote addresses.
-I did notice, though, that our roundtable breakouts represented a wide variety of institutions.
+I did notice that our roundtable breakouts represented a wide variety of institutions.
 It has been difficult to realize the full value of engaging the community for advice in the COVID era, though Gartner's media tool is better than most.

 I've brought back some materials for sharing with peers.
+All of their presentations close with links back to related research reports.

 ------------------------------------------------------------------------